FAQ

 Depends what you do for a job, if you have a very physical job, it would be advisable to take the following day off, also if your job requires face to face interactions or lots of talking then you may wish to have a day off to recover.
 Most people are fine to return to work quickly but you may just want to see how you feel.

 In most cases it is fine to fly a few days after treatment, if you have a large infection or the tooth to be removed is close to your sinus (hollow space behind your cheeks) then it may be necessary to delay flying for a few weeks after treatment to avoid complications.
-If you are due to fly soon after your appointment, please discuss this with the bookings team so an appropriate appointment is made.

 We use fast acting local anaesthetic and will make sure you are fully numb before starting any treatment.
 You may feel pressure but should not feel any pain during the procedure.
 When the area comes round after the anaesthetic you may wish to take your usual painkillers such as paracetamol or ibuprofen.
 The area will be sore for a few days after the procedure.
 This is to be expected.